bbukaty/VG-relations/README.md

 ![Visualization Example](kiwi.gif)

 Built with [this d3 Sankey diagram library.](https://github.com/q-m/d3.chart.sankey)

+# Navigation
+Type an item into the search bar and hit submit to see relations in which the item was the subject.
+From there, click on any object node to see relationships in which that object was the subject.
+Additionally, click on a subject → relation link to narrow your focus to that relation and show additional objects.

+If you found this useful or interesting, feel free to extend the visualization with new functionality, or use the processed data in another interesting way!

 # Data Processing
 I tallied up all the relations in all the images in Visual Genome into this JSON format: